tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 This repo includes a template.
 Look at it now.
 It's pretty easy to follow.
 A decent run is well under an hour, maybe give yourself 2.
 Make sure to set a time limit to prevent jobs from hanging.

 The one nuanced concept here is what a "task" is.
 This is an MPI thing.
 When you have MPI in your code, and you specify for example 4 tasks a.k.a MPI Ranks, your program will run 4 times in parallel BUT each process will respond differently and do different parts of the code based on its MPI Rank or ID.
 These processes will communicate with eachother via MPI which is slower than lower level communications obviously.
 Historically, programs were written with a one rank per core assumption.
 This is good and safe starting point.
 If you want to look into how to manage cores, ranks, processes and experiment its very important that your numbers match up everywhere.
 The PxQ in hpl.dat, the exported thread variables in the batch script, the -np when you run the job and the all the slurm task parameters need to match up.
 Make sure (#tasks)*(cpuspertask)=total cores obviously.
+If you

 # Step 7 - Submit your Job*
 ```